 - Attend a 1-hour online Orientation on Wednesday, April 14, 2021

 - Commit to 6-weeks of online training for 1.5 hours weekly from April 21 – May 26, 2021

 - Gary Wareham, MA, LPC, LAC

 The first 40 registrants will receive a Mountain Plains ATTC waiver that covers the $300 cost to participate.
 Once the 40 spots have been filled, registration will be closed.
 Due to limited enrollment, if you cannot commit to the full requirements, please defer this opportunity to others.

-Registrants enrolled in this series are expected to attend the August 5th and August 12thsessions.
-In addition, it is expected that participants will have access to the appropriate technology by August 12th to fully participate and be on camera at least 90% of the time.
+Registrants enrolled in this series are expected to attend the April 14 and April 21 sessions.
+In addition, it is expected that participants will have access to the appropriate technology by April 21 to fully participate and be on camera at least 90% of the time.
 This is not a webinar series and active participation to gain/improve skills are required.

 The series has been approved for a total of 16 contact hours (15-hours content instruction and 1-hour orientation session) through the National Association for Addiction Professionals (NAADAC), International Certification & Reciprocity Consortium (IC&RC), and the National Board for Certified Counselors (NBCC) ACEP No. 6492.
 CE credit will be awarded at the conclusion of the series for full-session participation.
 Make-up work will not be provided or accepted for missed sessions.

 The knowledge and skills learned should be applied within the framework of any applicable Operating and/or Credentialing regulations in your State of practice.

 Please contact the MPATTC Staff at email@example.com or by phone at 866-617-2816 (toll-free).